Debbyyy10158/CCL-KWS/README.md

-# CCL-KWS
-CCL-KWS: Comprehensive Contrastive Learning for Zero-Shot Keyword Spotting
+# CCL-KWS: Comprehensive Contrastive Learning for Zero-Shot Keyword Spotting

 We are gradually releasing the data and code.
 Thank you for your patience.